Betsey Guppy Chamberlain: Early life

 According to some sources, Guppy was of mixed Flemish/English and Algonquian descent.
 Judith Ranta argues that Guppy's "Native ancestry almost certainly derives from a tribe of the Algonkian Confederacy," based on the specific geographic area where the family lived and the fact that "Guppy family oral tradition" claims that her paternal grandmother, "Sarah Loud Guppy, was an Abenaki woman."
-However, it is important to note that census records from 1830 through 1880 identify her as a "free white" female.
+However, census records from 1830 through 1880 identify her as a "free white" female.

 Betsey Guppy was born on 29 December 1797 in Brookfield, New Hampshire.
 She was the daughter of William Guppy and Comfort Meserve.
 During her early childhood, her family moved to Wolfeboro, New Hampshire.
 Her mother died in 1802 when she was four years old, and her father married a second wife—Sally Marden—the following year.
 Her father, William, was frequently involved in legal troubles as both plaintiff and defendant; between 1799 and 1828, he was involved in twenty-nine Superior Court cases, with charges against him including theft, burglary, and assault.

 Betsey Guppy married Josiah Chamberlain in 1820, and had two children by him before he died in 1823.
 In 1828, she sued her father to recover her dower; her suit was successful, restoring a portion of her husband Josiah's land to her that her father had attempted to take away through a bequest in his will.
 Despite the legal success, she was still in financial trouble, and was forced to sell their small farm in Brookfield and travel to work in the mills, which paid decent wages for the time (considering the generally poor wages paid to women at the time), although the hours were long and working conditions often difficult.